f5devcentral/f5-automation-labs/docs/class1/module1/lab1.rst

 #.
 You will now see a listing of the **Resources** that are part of the
    route-domain(s) collection.
 As you can see the default route domain of ``0`` is listed.
 You can also create new objects by clicking the
    |image4| button.
-Additionally resources can be deleted using the
+Additionally, resources can be deleted using the
    |image5| button or edited using the |image6| button.
 The |image1_7|
-   is used to copy JSON formatted resource with Ctrl+C. This can be useful when you want to slightly change an existing resource
+   is used to copy JSON formatted resource with Ctrl+C. This can be useful when you want to slightly change an existing resource.

 #.
 Click the ``0`` resource to view the attributes of route-domain 0 on